 This rustic white bean soup is stockless and gets its goodness and oomph from the beans’ own cooking liquid.
 Half a dozen sage leaves impart an amazing amount of flavor.
 It’s just the thing for cooler weather, costs two bucks all told and feeds six.
 And you’ll have done it yourself.
 Beans may be cooked a day ahead, if that reduces your anxiety.
 Plan your life accordingly. more→

-For Ellen Kanner (Huffington Post’s Meatless Monday blogger, and the Miami Herald’s Edgy Veggie columnist), this is a favorite Thanksgiving dish, but you need not wait for a special occasion to enjoy it. more→
+For Ellen Kanner (Huffington Post’s Meatless Monday blogger, and the Miami Herald’s Edgy Veggie columnist), this colorful side dish featuring kale and fennel is a favorite Thanksgiving offering, but you need not wait for a special occasion to enjoy it. more→

 This luxurious and piquant grains-and-greens combo starts with nourishing (and under appreciated) millet and combines it with whatever leafy greens you have on hand (collards, kale, chard, etc.) and bold flavorings.
 An unusual touch is added with pomegranate molasses.
 Recipe contributed by Ellen Kanner. more→

 This luscious one-dish meal and its accompanying photo were contributed by Ellen Kanner.
 Serve with black beans and a green salad for a hearty winter meal. more→